lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 005.md

 We found a letter that explains what [[Veshje]] had been doing in this lab.
 This whole setup here was created specifically to look into different planes to try and find his lost friends.
 The desperation in these letters/books are very much seeping through.
 # Loot:
-- Map from outerplanes, with marked locations.
+- Map from outer planes, with marked locations.